aaronsdevera/aaronsdevera.github.io/_posts/2016-02-27-web-design-work.md

 ## Frontier Psychiatrist
-![Frontier Psychiatrist](http://aaronsdevera.com/public/img/post_img/portfolio/fp.gif "Frontier Psychiatrist") Frontier Psychiatrist is a (video game I am working on)[http://aaronsdevera.com/2015/12/29/frontier-psychiatrist-1/].
+![Frontier Psychiatrist](http://aaronsdevera.com/public/img/post_img/portfolio/fp.gif "Frontier Psychiatrist") Frontier Psychiatrist is a [video game I am working on](http://aaronsdevera.com/2015/12/29/frontier-psychiatrist-1/).
 The Electron framework allows me to develop the front end of the game in HTML5/CSS3/JQuery just like any other website, but have it run natively as an application on OSX, Windows, and Linux.

 ## Personal Site
 ![Personal Site](http://aaronsdevera.com/public/img/post_img/portfolio/site.gif "Personal Site")